SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Automatic Test Generation

 \subsection{Direct LLM Generation of Tests}

-We consider four baselines for test generation: Direct zero-shot prompting with the unified patch format (\zsb), zero-shot prompting with our novel patch format (\zsp), using an oracle to select the best of 5 generations (\paf), and the state-of-the-art test generation method, LIBRO \citep{KangYY23}, which uses a range of heuristics to pick the most promising among multiple generated tests.
+We consider four baselines for test generation: Direct zero-shot prompting with the unified patch format (\zsb), zero-shot prompting with our novel patch format (\zsp), selecting the best out of 5 patches using an oracle (\paf), and the state-of-the-art test generation method, \libro \citep{KangYY23}, which uses a range of heuristics to pick the most promising among multiple generated tests.
 In all methods, the LLM is instructed to add tests to reproduce and cover the described issue in the codebase.
 We describe these methods below, deferring further details to \cref{app:full_prompts}.

 \zsb prompts the model with the issue description, a subset of the codebase retrieved using BM-25 \citep{RobertsonZ09}, and instructions to generate a patch file in unified diff format.
+This method corresponds to the LLM-only baseline in \sweb \citep{abs-2310-06770}.

 \zsp is similar to \zsb but leverages our custom diff format, discussed in \cref{sec:patch_format}, which is optimized for LLMs and robustness to minor specification errors.

 \paf uses our \zsp prompting scheme to generate 5 proposal tests and then uses an oracle to pick the best one.
 While this is of course not practical in a real-world setting, it allows us to assess the potential of the LLM to generate good test cases given an effective selection mechanism.